-He has also worked in the government sector at the Japan Information Culture Center (JICC), Embassy of Japan, Washington DC.
-His professional service involves coordinating study tours of the Consulate-General of Japan in Boston for CCSU Japanese Program (Oct.
-2022, tentative Oct.
-2024).
-Prof. Chudnow is also an official JET Program interviewer for Northeast Regional finalists (2023, 2024).
-He is a recipient of a Kakehashi Project grant from the Japan International Cooperation Center (JICE) and assisted in guiding seven CCSU Japanese Minors on a fully funded Japan study trip to Tokyo and Matsuyama City, Ehime prefecture from March 7-15, 2024.
+Prof. Chudnow is committed to international exchange through Japanese language and culture.
+He was an Assistant Language Teacher (ALT) with the JET Program (CLAIR/MEXT) in Kyōtabane City, Kyōto Japan (2002-2005).
+He has also worked in the government sector at the Japan Information Culture Center (JICC), Embassy of Japan, Washington DC (2008-2010).
+Prof. Chudnow has acted as an official JET Program interviewer for Northeast Regional finalists since 2023.
+He was also recipient of a Kakehashi Project grant from the Japan International Cooperation Center (JICE) and assisted in guiding seven CCSU Japanese Minors on a fully funded Japan study trip to Tokyo and Matsuyama City, Ehime prefecture from March 7-15, 2024.
+Prof. Chudnow also is an affiliated faculty member of Central's Asian American, Asian, and Pacific Islander (AAAPI) Center, the faculty supervisor for the Japanese Language Learning Club (JLLC), and a member of the Japan Society of Greater Hartford.

 - Noh theater and traditional Japanese performance traditions.